 It’s a valid concern.
 Two-thirds of people on the internet — including people who work for your companies or partners — have been compromised in some way by cybercriminals, according to The Center for Strategic and International Studies (CSIS).
-In fact, almost $600 billion — nearly 1% of global GDP — is lost to cybercrime each year, and that number is projected to increase to $6 trillion in 2021.
+In fact, almost $600 billion — nearly 1% of global GDP — is lost to cybercrime each year, and that number is projected to reach $10.5 trillion USD annually by 2025.

 So how can you get a better handle on your network threats and vulnerabilities?
-This article will explain what threats are, some common threats, and how to identify them.
+This article will explain what network security threats are, some common threats, and how to identify them.

 A network security threat is exactly that: a threat to your network and data systems.
 Any attempt to breach your network and obtain access to your data is a network threat.